 What are some of Kyiv’s best accommodation choices?

-1) Stay a hotel, hostel, or private apartment while in Kyiv:
+1) Stay in a hotel, hostel, or private apartment while in Kyiv.

 Paying For Things In Ukraine

-Tips and tricks to help you handle your money and cards when you’re travelling in Kyiv and beyond:
+Tips and tricks to help you handle your money and cards when you’re traveling in Kyiv and beyond:

-1) Ukraine has their own currency, the Ukrainian hryvnia (UAH).
+1) Ukraine has its own currency, the Ukrainian hryvnia (UAH).